 Here are some cheap tips and tricks to cool off this summer.

 Chill near a body of water (and in the shade)

 So you still want to be outside, huh?
 First off, good for you.
 Second, while hanging out on a beach/by the lake is a great idea, keep in mind that old Mr. Sun isn’t messing around either.
 At the very least, be ready to swap between the sun and the shade, and bring about four times as much water as you think you’ll need, in addition to absurd amounts of sunscreen.

-For a quicker way to cool off, Vancouver has more than a few free-to-access, first come first served spray parks to jump around as well.
-There are in fact 14 different spray parks around the city to visit, meaning that one is probably in your neighbourhood or nearby.
+For a quicker way to cool off, Vancouver has more than a few free-to-access, first-come-first-serve spray parks to take advantage of as well.
+There are in fact 14 different spray parks around the city to visit, meaning that one is probably in your neighbourhood or at least nearby!